stefanoslig/blog/_posts/working-with-state-machines-part-2.md

   url: '/assets/blog/working-with-state-machines-part-2/different-worlds.jpg'
 ---

-Some time ago, I wrote the following article [Working with State Machines in Angular ](https://stefanos-lignos.dev/posts/working-with-state-machines). *(If you don't know what a state machine/statechart is, and you want to continue reading this article, I would suggest first to have a look at this article)*
+Some time ago, I wrote this article [Working with State Machines in Angular ](https://stefanos-lignos.dev/posts/working-with-state-machines). *(If you don't know what a state machine/statechart is, and you want to continue reading this article, I would suggest to have a look at this article first)*

 My main focus on this article was to explain how we can reduce the complexity in a reactive system by using state machines.
 Apart from this, I also tried to explain how we can create and use state machines in an Angular project with a library called [XState](https://xstate.js.org/).
 In this article, I want to focus more on a topic I clumsily touched at the end of my previous article.
 In the last paragraph I wrote: